 Managing the Relationship During Pregnancy

 When you’re carrying a baby for someone you care about, the emotional dynamics can shift in unexpected ways.
-This shared journey can bring you closer together, but it can also create challenges as both sides navigate new roles and expectations.
+This shared journey can bring you closer together, but it can also present challenges as both sides navigate new roles and expectations.
 Staying connected through honest communication and setting healthy boundaries is key to maintaining a positive relationship.

 Check In Regularly

-You and the intended parents may already have a strong bond, but pregnancy brings a whole new set of experiences to share.
 Regular check-ins, whether through texts, phone calls or meet-ups, help you stay on the same page and build mutual trust.
 These check-ins provide an opportunity to discuss how things are going physically and emotionally and to celebrate milestones together, creating moments of connection without anyone feeling left out or overwhelmed.

 Finding the Right Balance Between Involvement and Space

-One of the biggest challenges in surrogacy, even with loved ones, is managing the level of involvement.
+One of the biggest hurdles in surrogacy, even with loved ones, is managing the level of involvement.
 The intended parents may feel excited (or anxious) and want to attend every appointment, call frequently or ask for constant updates.
 On the flip side, they might worry about being too intrusive and pull back, which can make you feel unsupported.
 It’s all about finding a balance that works for both sides.

 Here are some quick tips on setting boundaries:

-• Be clear about expectations upfront.
+- Be clear about expectations upfront.
 Have an open conversation about how involved they want to be and what feels comfortable for you.
 For example, you can agree on which medical appointments they’ll attend — perhaps they’ll come to key ultrasounds but give you space at routine check-ups.

-• Communicate honestly.
+- Communicate honestly.
 If things feel overwhelming or distant, speak up.
 Letting small frustrations build up can cause unnecessary tension, while clear conversations can prevent misunderstandings.

-• Respect each other’s needs.
+- Respect each other’s needs.
 Remember, you’re juggling pregnancy and daily life while the intended parents are managing their own excitement and fears.
 Patience and empathy on both sides can go a long way.

 What if There Are Disagreements?